pranjal710/osrf/docs/doc.md

 This takes one parameter *i.e.* $ar. $ar can be an array or an object.
 It returns an array by converting the object to an associative array.

-**Fieldmapper.php**

-*abstract class Fieldmapper_Class*

-Create/overwrites a dynamic file *i.e.* Classfieldmapper.php from parsed data obtained from fm_IDL (http://hostname/reports/fm_IDL.xml).
-Its member functions are getter, setter and encodeforopensrf().

-*Fieldmapper_Class::function encodeForOpenSRF()*

-It recursively encodes an object to be send to opensrf.

-*function objectsIntoArray($arrObjData, $arrSkipIndices = array())*

-It takes two parameters, one as an array object and the other parameter tells which index to miss.
-It is a generic function to parse an xml into an array

 **FieldmapperClassAbstract.php**

 It is an abstract class which holds the methods that is used by the numerous class of classfieldmapper.php

+*function encodeForOpenSRF()

+It recursively encodes an object to be send to opensrf.

 **OpenIlsSimpleRequest.php**